Guides

 Grafton Street

 Grafton Street is the hub of mainstream shopping south of the Liffey, with a good mix of high street chains, department stores and independent boutiques.
-It’s also where you’re likely to while away an hour watching buskers (it’s where musician Glen Hansard cut his music teeth) and street performers that tend to camp outside the exclusive Brown Thomas department store.
-Here you’ll find cosmetics, designer threads and high-end homewares.
+It’s also where you’re likely to while away an hour watching buskers (musician Glen Hansard cut his music teeth here) and street performers that tend to camp outside the exclusive Brown Thomas department store.
+Inside you’ll find cosmetics, designer threads and high-end homewares.
 Across the road is Marks & Spencer (M&S), which has both a basement food hall and a rooftop café.
-A few doors up is the historic Bewley’s Café, an institution since it opened in 1927, is famous for its sticky buns and its Harry Clarke stained-glass windows.
-Grafton Street is anchored by Trinity College at one end and Stephen’s Green Shopping Centre at the other, a bright glass-domed mall with a glut of big-brand chains and smaller stores with an Irish bent.
+A few doors up is the historic Bewley’s Café, an institution since it opened in 1927, which is famous for its sticky buns and its Harry Clarke stained-glass windows.
+Grafton Street is anchored by Trinity College at one end and Stephen’s Green Shopping Centre at the other, a bright glass-domed plaza with a glut of big-brand chains and smaller stores with an Irish bent.

 Media captionShop at Brown Thomas, one of Dublin's oldest and most loved department stores.